Catholic Schoolhouse Tour 2 Week 2

 Then cut out a curved tall part using red construction paper to attach to the back.

-Cut some triangles into a couple sheets of white paper.
-Taper the paper inward and tape on the inside.
+Cut some triangles into a couple of sheets of white paper.
+Taper the paper inward and tape it on the inside.
 Roll into a cylindrical-ish shape.